Vintage guitar: History

 In particular, the late 1950s Gibson Les Paul made from Honduran Mahogany and Brazilian Rosewood is considered the most collectible vintage guitar in the market today.

 Collectors

-Joe Bonamassa is a well known collector with a massive collection.
-In 2018, Bonamassa has said that he has more than 1,000 guitars and amplifiers.
+American guitarist Joe Bonamassa is noted for his collection of vintage guitars.
+In 2018, he stated that he had more than 1,000 guitars and amplifiers.

 Relic'ing

 Beginning in the 1990s, manufacturers like Fender and Gibson have used the process of relic'ing on newly-made guitars to mimic the aged look and feel of vintage guitars as an alternative to the high prices and scarcity of them on the market.
 Relic'ing is also popular as a DIY modification.
 The practice has proved polarizing within the industry, as many vintage guitar enthusiasts consider the practice inauthentic.